-Basic Allowance for Housing (BAH) is calculated based upon the location of the campus where a student attends the majority of their classes, based upon Section 107 (FGIB).
-A "campus" may include internships, externships, training, practicums, etc. Students enrolled in 100% online programs will receive a reduced BAH amount, based upon their enrollment status.
+The Monthly Housing Allowance is calculated based upon the location of the campus where a student attends the majority of their classes, based upon Section 107 (FGIB).
+A "campus" may include internships, externships, training, practicums, etc. Students enrolled in 100% online programs will receive a reduced MHA amount, based upon their enrollment status.
 Hybrid courses must be certified at the on-campus rate, per VA regulations.
 All veterans and dependents who are eligible for benefits under the federal Post-9/11 Veterans Educational Assistance Act of 2008 (38 U.S.C.
 Section 3301 et seq.), or any other federal law authorizing educational benefits for veterans or dependents, will receive instate tuition and fees.